dougeby/IntuneDocs/intune/compliance-policy-create-mac-os.md

 - **Minimum OS version**: When a device doesn't meet the minimum OS version requirement, it's reported as noncompliant.
 A link with information on how to upgrade appears.
 The end user can choose to upgrade their device, and then get access to company resources.
 - **Maximum OS version**: When a device is using an OS version later than the version specified in the rule, access to company resources is blocked.
 The user is asked to contact their IT admin.
 Until there is a rule change to allow the OS version, this device can't access company resources.
 - **Minimum OS build version**: When Apple publishes security updates, the build number is typically updated, not the OS version.
 Use this feature to enter a minimum allowed build number on the device.
-This compliance check supports devices running iOS 8.0 and newer.
 - **Maximum OS build version**: When Apple publishes security updates, the build number is typically updated, not the OS version.
 Use this feature to enter a maximum allowed build number on the device.
-This compliance check supports devices running iOS 8.0 and newer.

 ## System security settings